Prunus gracilis

 Prunus gracilis, called the Oklahoma plum, sour plum, and sand plum, is a species of Prunus native to the south-central United States.

 Description

-Prunus gracilis grows up to 6 ft tall, has five-petaled leaves, and fruits ripen June–August.
-It grows in clusters and thickets.
+Prunus gracilis grows up to 6 ft tall and has five-petaled leaves.
+Its fruits ripen from June to August.
 It is hermaphroditic and pollinated by insects.

 Taxonomy

-The specific epithet Gracilis refers to 'slender branches'.
+The specific epithet gracilis refers to 'slender branches'.

 Distribution and habitat

-It is natively found in various states of the United States, including Alabama, southwestern Arkansas, southeastern Colorado, Kansas, northwestern Louisiana, eastern New Mexico, Oklahoma, and Texas.
+The species is natively found in various states of the United States, including Alabama, southwestern Arkansas, southeastern Colorado, Kansas, northwestern Louisiana, eastern New Mexico, Oklahoma, and Texas.

-It is found growing in fence rows, open woodlands, woodlands edge, forest openings, hillsides, slopes, sandy roadsides, upland thickets and waste places.
+It forms clusters and thickets in fence rows, open woodlands, woodlands edge, forest openings, hillsides, slopes, sandy roadsides, and waste places.
 It is normally found at 100–1300 m above sea level.

 Uses

 Its red fruits are considered poor for eating, but Native Americans dried them for consumption during winter.